freshcom/freshcom-api-reference/content/topics.md

 ## Authorization

 Freshcom uses role based authorization, each user of Freshcom is assigned a single role and each role have a specific set of permissions.
-You are free to change the user's role through the API or Freshcom Dashboard.
+The role guest and customer are reserved roles that are set automatically in specific situation or to system created users.
+You are free to change the user's role through the API or Freshcom Dashboard to any non-reserved role.
 Right now there is no way to create new role or to change the permissin of each role, however such feature may be available in the future.
 Here is a list of avilable roles:

-- `customer`
-- `supportSpecialist`
-- `marketingSpecialist`
-- `goodsSpecialist`
-- `businessAnalyst`
-- `developer`
-- `administrator`

-If a client is using a PAT to access the API on behalf of a user then we consider the user to have a `guest` role.
+- **Guest** - _(reserved)_ This is the default role if a client is using a PAT to access the API on behalf of a user.

+- **Customer** - _(reserved)_ A user that is associated with a customer will always have this role and cannot be changed.
+The customer role allow a user to have all access of the guest role plus access to resources that it owns for example its own orders, payments, profile and so on.

+- **Read Only** - This role will allow a user to be able to view all information that is accessible through the Freshcom Dashboard with the exception of API credentials.

+- **Support Specialist** - This role will allow a user to:
+  1. Manage all resources related to order, payment, customer and fulfillment.
+  2. View all resources related to active and internal products.
+  3. View all resources related to email and SMS.

+- **Marketing Specialist** - This role will allow a user to:
+  1. Manage all resources related to products.
+  2. View all resources related to active and internal goods.

+- **Goods Specialist** - This role will allow user to manage all resoures related to goods.

+- **Manager** - This role will allow a user to manage all resources EXCEPT:
+  1. Viewing API credentials
+  2. Viewing resources related notification triggers
+  3. Editing email and sms template
+  4. Viewing team information

+- **Developer** - This role will allow a user to manage all resources EXCEPT viewing team information.

+- **Administrator** - This role will allow a user to have full control over an account.

 Through out the API reference we may refer to a user with a specific role simply as "{role} user" where {role} can be any of the available roles.
 For example a customer user means a user with role `customer` and a developer user means a user with role `developer`.